jbousquie/whisper_api/README.md

 The `whisperx.sh` script is responsible for activating the Python virtual environment, running the WhisperX command with the provided arguments, and then deactivating the environment.
 This ensures proper execution of WhisperX without requiring the API to manage Python environments directly.

 The path to this script can be configured via the `WHISPER_CMD` setting in the configuration file or environment variable.

+## Processing Models

+The Whisper API supports two processing models that can be configured via the `ENABLE_CONCURRENCY` setting:

+1. **Sequential Processing** (default, `ENABLE_CONCURRENCY=false`):
+   - Jobs are processed one at a time in FIFO order
+   - Prevents GPU memory contention by ensuring only one transcription runs at a time
+   - Simplifies resource management and provides predictable processing
+   - Queue position directly indicates how many jobs are ahead in the queue
+   - Recommended for systems with limited GPU memory

+2. **Concurrent Processing** (`ENABLE_CONCURRENCY=true`):
+   - Multiple jobs can be processed simultaneously
+   - The number of concurrent jobs is controlled by the `MAX_CONCURRENT_JOBS` setting (default: 6)
+   - Increases throughput when sufficient GPU memory is available
+   - Queue positions are reported in "batches" based on concurrency level
+   - Optimal for systems with multiple GPUs or high-memory GPUs

 ## Security and Privacy